How Do We Know What God Is Telling Us?

 A hardened heart is one that is closed to God.
 It does not have the ability to perceive the nudgings and whisperings of God’s Spirit nor his conviction regarding sin.

-Jesus is more than willing to heal us from this condition, but we must come to him in humility, repentance, and the fear of the Lord.
+Jesus is more than willing to deliver us from this condition, but we must come to him in humility, repentance, and the fear of the Lord.
 These are three prerequisites for our being able to readily hear what God is saying.
-These are qualities found in those who have surrendered their lives to our Lord Jesus.

 Perhaps the greatest reason people’s hearts become hard is our refusal to acknowledge, honor, and worship God.
 Paul graphically illustrated what happens to those who make this choice.